 Rangeley Alpine Ski Club is a fully independent, championship winning team and development program that we are proud to support and partner with.
 Designed for young skiers ages 8 - 18 and interested in developing their skiing and ski racing skills.
 The program places an emphasis on inclusivity, empowerment, personal development, and fun.
-As Head Coach, Jeff Hawksley, puts it, the ultimate goal of the program is simple: “ski fast and laugh often.”
+As Head Coach, Jeff Hawksley, "Hawk" puts it, the ultimate goal of the program is simple: “ski fast and laugh often.”
 We couldn’t have put it better ourselves.

 Mid-December (exact date dependent on opening) through end of March 2021 on all weekends and holidays, 8:30am-11:30am.

 Note: Fees do not include Saddleback season pass or day ticket.